petervdn/notivuecation/README.md

 Vue.use(notivuecation, { store: myVuexStoreInstance });
 ```

 2. Add a component for the notifications to render.
-A very simple component named 'notivuecation' is registered on plugin activation and should work out of the box:
+A simple component called 'notivuecation' is registered on plugin activation and should work out of the box.
+You probably want to put this in the root component of your site, so it can always be visible.
 ```html
 <notivuecation />
 ```